danielfrg/jupyter-flex/DEVELOP.md

 # Development

 ```
+# Create conda env
-make env  # Uses conda
+make env
 conda activate jupyter-flex

-python setup.py develop
-make assets  # Downloads 3rd party CSS/JS assets
+# Downloads 3rd party CSS/JS assets
+make assets

+# Install package
+make develop
 ```

 Now you can use `nbconvert` or `voila` as in the docs and change the source to iterate.

-## SCSS
+## `.scss`

-Personally I use vscode and the `liveSassCompile` extension to iterate quickly.
+If you are changing the styles, probably the easiest way is to configure it on your favourite editor.

-There is also a `make sassc` that uses `libsass` but you have to run it for each change.
+There is a `make sassc` that uses `libsass` but you have to run it for each change.

 ## Testing